SydneyBioX/SurvBenchmark/tables/readme.md

 | UNOS\_Kidney | 3000 | 101 | Clinical | 0.7350 | OPTNdata (https://optn.transplant.hrsa.gov/) |
 | ANZ | 3323 | 40 | Clinical | 0.8739 | ANZDATA (https://www.anzdata.org.au/) |

-Data table showing the names of datasets used in this paper in the first column.
-Datasets are ordered by the number ofobservations(secondcolumn,fromsmallest to largest).Censoring rateisroundedto 4decimal places.

 **Table2.** Summary of methods used in this study